sgervase/MLB-HR-Pool/README.md

 This is a fully automated standings tracker for a personal MLB home run pool.
 Each participant drafts 6 players at the start of the season, and their top 4 home run totals count toward their score.
 Nothing more to it.
 At the end of the season, the participant with the highest home run total from their top 4 players wins.

-## How It Works

 A Python script pulls current home run totals from the MLB Stats API for every drafted player, calculates each participant's score, and generates a standings page that gets published automatically via GitHub Pages.
-It runs on a schedule twice a day using GitHub Actions, so there's nothing to manually update during the season.

-## Tech Stack
+It refreshes twice daily, once at 4am and another time at 11am.

+In this project, I use:

 - **Python** — data fetching and HTML generation
 - **MLB Stats API** — free and public, no authentication required